-As a counselor, I offer a warm, engaging, empathic and genuine approach to the therapeutic relationship.
-I believe in the holistic approach where counseling techniques address the whole person and their specific needs.
-My goal is to have a safe place to talk comfortably about what is distressing for you and work together to improve your well-being.
+As a counselor, I offer a warm, engaging, empathic, and genuine approach to the therapeutic relationship.
+I believe in the holistic approach, where counseling techniques address the whole person and their specific needs.
+I aim to have a safe place to talk comfortably about what is distressing for you and work together to improve your well-being.

-I want to walk alongside you to guide and support you through the process.
+I want to walk alongside you to guide and support you.
 You are the authority in your life.
-I am here to help you with in the areas of anxiety, depression, acculturation, life transitions as well as identify unresolved traumas, grief/loss, and mood instability.
-Together we will explore options for resolving conflicts healthily and productively.
+I am here to help you with anxiety, depression, life transitions, and identifying unresolved traumas, grief/loss, and mood instability.
 Change, growth, and healing happen when we honor and understand our story!

-My approach is person-centered; working with clients with an empathic, genuine, active and non-judgemental approach.
-My goal is to empower the client and help gain a better understanding of themselves and gain skills to lead a more satisfying life.
-In addition, I incorporate different approaches such as Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Family Systems, Psychodynamic Psychotherapy among others.
-I also continue my education in different modalities that address the mind-body connection, well-being (not only the absence of disease but thriving in life) and the healing of trauma at a deeper level.
+My person-centered approach encourages being authentic and taking responsibility for your life and relationships.
+In addition, I strongly incorporate Psychodynamic and Existential therapy, Attachment therapy, Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and Family Systems.
+I also continue my education in different modalities that address the mind-body connection, well-being (not only the absence of disease but thriving in life), and healing trauma at a deeper level.